skogaby/SpiceManiaX/README.md

 ## What is it?

-This is a standalone application which allows a user of spice2x to emulate the cabinet lights from a DDR 20th Anniverary Gold Cabinet directly on a StepManiaX Dedicated Cabinet.
-This includes fully addressable RGB lighting on the cabinet and marquee, full RGB control of the pad lighting (though DDR sticks to red/blue by default), support for the pad corner lights, etc. without having to manually map the lights via `spicecfg`, as well as getting the entirety of each LED strip, rather than just the average color of each strip.
+This is a standalone application which allows a user of `spice2x` playing Dance Dance Revolution on a StepManiaX Dedicated Cabinet to have the following features:

+* Full stage and cabinet lighting support, including fully addressable RGB lighting on both
+* Full support for stage inputs, with 1000Hz polling
+* A touchscreen overlay with menu navigation buttons, a pinpad, and a button to scan a virtual card for each player
+* Automatic input and output mapping, without needing to use `spicecfg` (apart from the `test` and `service` buttons)

-This is accomplished by querying spice2x via `SpiceAPI` to gather the lights data, then using a custom fork of the StepManiaX SDK to output the lights to the cabinet.
+This is accomplished by querying `spice2x` via `SpiceAPI` to gather the lights data, then using a custom fork of the StepManiaX SDK to output the lights to the cabinet. `SpiceAPI` is also used for sending stage and touchscreen inputs to the game.

 NOTE: The speaker and subwoofer lights on a StepManiaX Cabinet are not software controllable, and remain statically always on.
 Therefore, the lights mapping is as follows: